MihaiLiviuCojocar/capybara-visit/README.md

 capybara-visit
 ==============

-example monkey patch visit to raise an exception if not within an acceptable range
+example monkey patch visit to raise an exception if not within an acceptable range.